letizia-sorrentino/letizia-sorrentino/README.md

 I enjoy developing web apps that feature readable code, user experience and design aesthetics.
 I blog about sustainability and zero waste, and have one masters' degree in linguistics and one in marketing.

-- 🔭 I’m currently working on a todo app.
+- 🔭 I’m currently working on a E-commerce product page.
 - 🌱 I’m currently learning TypeScript.
 - 💻 Next project: a series of mini-projects to practice my TypeScript skills.